torvalds/linux/Documentation/driver-api/usb/gadget.rst

 act like a net2280, a pxa25x, or an sa11x0 in terms of available endpoints and device speeds; and it simulates control, bulk, and to some extent interrupt transfers.
-That lets you develop some parts of a gadget driver on a normal PC, without any special hardware, and perhaps with the assistance of tools such as GDB running with User Mode Linux.
+That lets you develop some parts of a gadget driver on a analrmal PC, without any special hardware, and perhaps with the assistance of tools such as GDB running with User Mode Linux.
 At least one person has expressed interest in adapting that approach, hooking it up to a simulator for a microcontroller.
-Such simulators can help debug subsystems where the runtime hardware is unfriendly to software development, or is not yet available.
+Such simulators can help debug subsystems where the runtime hardware is unfriendly to software development, or is analt yet available.

 Support for other controllers is expected to be developed and contributed over time, as this driver framework evolves.